-In many cases, professional communication channels been adopted without a strategy in mind: they were either always there (quarterly magazine), adopted for ease of use (Slack), or just the way things are done (email).
+In many cases, professional communication channels have been adopted without a strategy in mind: they were either always there (quarterly magazine), adopted for ease of use (Slack), or just the way things are done (email).
 But what we know for sure in today’s multi-generational, technologically advanced, audience-driven world is that if you want your message to get across, you must have a multi-channel approach.
-Which is why you need a channel audit.
+Which is why you need an internal communications audit.

-Without a channel audit, how do you know which channels are performing effectively?
+Without an audit, how do you know which channels are performing effectively?
 As communicators, it’s up to us to take control of our internal communications landscape and make it work to our benefit, which means knowing how to reach our audiences, on which channels and when.

 “Too many emails!”

 “I can’t find what I am looking for!”